f5devcentral/f5-tmsh2iapp/README.md

 tmsh2iapp plus points are:
 * Virtually any configuration can be templatized with tmsh2iapp.
 This is because tmsh2iapp doesn't intend to know much about the desired configuration.
 Configuration parsing is mainly left up to the BIG-IP.
 This makes tmsh2iapp simpler to maintain and more flexible with respect of what configuration can accept and which BIG-IP versions are supported.
 * tmsh2iapp iApps doesn't require an intermediary device - in the case of BIG-IQ - or intermediary REST nodejs worker (aka API Services Gateway) - in the case of AS3.
-* tmsh2iapp is able to generate template configuration for base configs (ie: non-floating self-IPs, VLANs, /system configs, etc..) which can be used with in BIG-IP HA configurations.
+* tmsh2iapp is able to generate template configuration for base configs (ie: non-floating self-IPs, VLANs, /system configs, etc..) which can be used in BIG-IP HA configurations.

 # Using tmsh2iapp